alicagatay/nvim/README.md

 # Plugins I want to mention about
 My Neovim configuration is using a good amount of plugins such as the built in Language Server Protocol and Telescope.
 All the plugins that are in my init.vim file has a purpose to me, none of them are unessential.
 Here, I want to mention some of them and how to configure them.

+## Github Copilot
+This plugin lets me use the Github Copilot architecture within Neovim.
+The configuration of this plugin is fairly simple.
+After adding the plugin into your init.vim file and installing with your package manager of choice, type `:Copilot setup` into the Neovim command line and follow the steps in the screen.
 ## markdown-preview
 This plugin helps me to preview markdown files as I write them on the browser of my choice.
 The one thing that I love about this plugin is that it updates the preview almost instantly as you type.
 The configuration of the plugin is also very simple. after calling `:PlugInstall` from the Neovim command line, change your directory to the folder of this plugin, and then type `yarn install` inside that folder.
 You are good to go.
 Once you open the markdown file that you want to edit, a preview of the file will appear automatically in your default browser.
 ## Language Server Protocol